 Community Facility Funding Policy public feedback

 Feedback on proposed fees and charges for community facilities is now closed.

-Click here to view the draft policy documents.
+Click here to view the final policy documents.

 We’ve already held discussions with several local groups and are keen to hear more views given the wide variety of people who use these key council services on a regular basis.